uashogeschoolutrecht/RogueAlgorithmsVisialisation/README.md

 2. To intergrate it in the website run: `npm run deploy`

 ## TODO
-1. Add usermanual pdf:
+1. Update usermanual pdf:
-    in src/components/Toobar.tsx at line 57 add the link to a pdf
+    in `src` update the `HandleidingRoguealgorithmsvisualisationtool.pdf` and push it. make sure you deploy it again